jnocz/demo-kmp/README.md

-This is a Kotlin Multiplatform project targeting Android, iOS, DEMO version of the existing application https://play.google.com/store/apps/details?id=eu.bazarsearch.app
+Kotlin Multiplatform project targeting Android, iOS.
-For DEMO purposes is online search DISABLED, database is prepopulated with sample search results.
+This repository is DEMO version of the existing application https://play.google.com/store/apps/details?id=eu.bazarsearch.app For DEMO purposes is online search DISABLED, database is prepopulated with sample search results.

 * `/shared` is for code that is shared across Compose Multiplatform applications.